Kitwe: Universities, Colleges and Institutes

 CBU (Copperbelt University) is a public university that was initially the Zambia Institute of Technology (ZIT), then part of UNZA (University of Zambia) (oddly, as University of Zambia, Ndola campus, "UNZANDO").
 It was separated and established as an independent institution in 1987.
-It is one of the biggest universities in the country as it has 5,000 students and 600 members of staff.
+It is one of the biggest universities in the country as it has over 11,000 students and over 1,200 members of staff.
 The university is organised under a lifelong education directorate and ten schools namely: